liabri/benten/README.md

 ## configuration
 As of now all the configuration is done in `$XDG_CONFIG_HOME`, consisting of three folders:
 1. `layouts`: key map and layout configuration, defined in `*.layout.yaml`;
-2. `tables`: complementary table method for handling table-based lookup input methods, defined in `*.dict.yaml`;
+2. `tables`: table method for table-lookup (requires a complementary layout file), defined in `*.dict.yaml`;
-3. `modes`: the glue holding the pieces together, contains global hot keys, relationships between different methods, defined in `*mode.yaml`.
+3. `modes`: the glue holding the pieces together, contains global hot keys defining relationships between different methods, defined in `*mode.yaml`.